Project-Based Master of Business Administration

 A dedicated admissions counselor will reach out to you with personalized information to help with your search for the right program.Request More Info

 The price model of the Project-Based Master of Business Administration program ensures that you know the full price of the program at the beginning.
 All-inclusive pricing is fixed for 5 years once enrolled, as long as you stay active in the program.
 This includes all course materials and an international context tour.

 Westminster works with all students to determine the financial aid opportunities available to them.
 Federal financial aid is available and will be awarded on an individual basis to students who have filed the Free Application for Federal Student Aid (FAFSA).
 Some federal financial aid programs require students to maintain the equivalent of full- or part-time enrollment.
 Westminster also offers scholarships for graduate students.

-Students in the Master of Business Administration program who are Westminster bachelor of science, bachelor of arts, Bachelor of Business Administration program, or bachelor of fine arts alumni are eligible for the Westminster Alumni Scholarship.
-Project-Based Master of Business Administration program students are also eligible for the MBA Leadership Scholarship.
+Students who completed an undergraduate degree at Westminster are eligible to receive the Westminster Alumni Scholarship.
+Project-Based MBA program students are also eligible for the MBA Leadership Scholarship.